patreeceeo/parcel_phaser_playground/docs/hot_module_replacement.md

    }
 ```

 If all goes well, we should now be able to move our player, change the `GRAVITY_Y` constant, and immediately see that our player is in the same position as before, but now experiences more or less gravity than before!
+Any other changes should also be immediately reflected without loosing the player's position.

 # Footnotes